xMrPoi/MLG-Pics-Pls/readme.txt

-This program will 'mlgify" your pictures
+This program will "mlgify" your pictures